sowcow/blog/content/posts/senso.md

 - lofty illusions that mismatch the reality
 - blindness to others and own nature (shallow/deep and male/female brains)
 - (age and) class mismatch in relationships

+---

+Human passions are compared to warfare it seems.
+Some people die on a hill.
+Some people get ruined in passions.